khanklatt/sancak/docs/PROJECT.md

 ### Architectural Decision Records (Technical PM Role)
 [Format: We {shall/must/can} {STRATEGY} given {REASON/CONTEXT}]

-Example:
+CORRECT FORMAT EXAMPLES:
+- We must use PostgreSQL for data persistence given ACID compliance requirements
-- We must use GraphQL for API communication given the frontend requires flexible data fetching
+- We shall implement GraphQL for API communication given frontend's need for flexible data fetching
-- We shall deploy via containerized microservices given scalability requirements
+- We can use Redis for session storage given performance and scalability benefits

 ## Test Specifications (Developer Role)